khiav223577/case_register/README.md

 end
 ```

 You may use if-statements or switch-statments to call the desired method.
-But you will find you repeat writing similiar things and it seems redundant to have a same word appear 3 times on the same line.
+But you will find you repeat writing similiar things and it seems redundant to have a same word appearing 3 times on the same line.

 ```rb
 class UserController